 So all you have to do is, just open Google.com or any other your favorite search provider in the browser.
 As it opens, the browser automatically detects the OpenSearch description of search provider service and saves it for later uses.
 Once you have opened Google.com, again follow the same steps as listed above and you’ll see Google.com available to choose in your browser’s add a search provider list.

 Now choose it and click Add as default.
 This changes your default search provider to Google.
 Now, whenever you search any query in Microsoft Edge – it’ll fetch information from Google.

 6. Activate Reading View in Microsoft Edge – Distraction Free and Less Cluttered Clean Reading

-When you are browsing web, distraction free reading can be a tough challenge because there are already many annoying ads and pop-ups available on web.
+When you are browsing the web, distraction free reading can be a tough challenge because there are already many annoying ads and pop-ups available on the web.
 Okay, no more reading challenges because like Apple Safari, Microsoft Edge also comes with a very effective functionality of going distraction free and cluttered less reading.

 7. Easy Way to Share Webpages in Microsoft Edge

 Unlike other desktop web browsers, where you are required to have additional add-ons or extensions to share webpages – Microsoft Edge comes with default integration of sharing feature on its toolbar.
 So you may easily share webpages on social media clicking once on Share-button.

 To share any webpage easily in Microsoft Edge browser, just click on Share icon from the top-right area of the browser toolbar.
 It’ll open a sharing panel where you’ll get a list of apps like Facebook, Twitter, Google+, OneNote, etc. – share the webpage wherever you wish.